Fabiha-Ain/MIC-DIV/README.md.txt

-this is DIV operation .
+this is microprocessor operation .